eafit-apolo/apolo-users/docs/source/software/applications/mafft/7.402/installation.rst

       cd mafft-7.402-with-extensions/core
       emacs -nw Makefile

 #.
-Change the PREFIX (first line) with the path where you want the program and change the compiler (eighteenth line) and its flags.
+Change the PREFIX (line 1) with the path where you want the program and change the compiler (line 18) and its flags.

    From: